Dr. Ramesh can help people with the following eye complaints:

 Dr. Ramesh has performed thousands of eyelid surgeries and is one of the most experienced surgeons in the United States for this procedure.
 He has published multiple scientific publications on orbital decompression and is a highly sought-after national and international speaker on this topic.

-Most importantly, Dr. Ramesh has refined and published his own modifications of the surgery that provides better results with a significantly reduced risk of complications.
+Most importantly, Dr. Ramesh has refined and published his own modifications of the surgery that provide better results with a significantly reduced risk of complications.
 In this way, Dr. Ramesh’s advanced techniques allow for a more predictable and durable outcome after surgery.

 Eyelid bag surgery is permanent with long-lasting results.
 Patients do not typically need repeat surgery for bags, although they may experience skin changes with prolonged sun exposure.
 It is important to WEAR SUNSCREEN and a good moisturizer to maintain the results of surgery.